Shopping Cart

 What Can Homeowners Do?

-As homeowers we make decisons everyday that impact the watershed we live in.
+As homeowners, we make decisions everyday that impact the watershed we live in.
 Taking small steps to reduce our impact locally can help protect water quality, including the water we drink.
 It can also help preserve and create wildlife habitat and save time and money.

 Design a Low Maintenance Lawn

-Low maintenance lawns are those that are planned to require less watering, less fertilizer and, therefore,less time and less money to maintain.
+Low maintenance lawns are those that are planned to require less watering and less fertilizer, and as a byproduct require less time and less money to maintain.
 By matching your specific site conditions and family’s needs with an appropriate low maintenance grass seed mixture, it is possible to have an attractive lawn that is healthier and environmentally friendly.

 Think Rain Barrels